 TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: The Pell Grant is awarded to students who have a financial need as determined by the U.S. Department of Education.
 Pell Grants are awarded usually only to undergraduate students who have not earned a bachelor's or a professional degree.
 You may receive less than the maximum award depending not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student and your plans to attend school for a full academic year or less.
-ELIGIBILITY: \$750 - \$7,395 FEDERAL SUPPLEM ENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG) TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
-ELICIDII ITV ¢100 ¢4000
+ELIGIBILITY: \$750 - \$7,395 EEDEDAL CUDDI EMENT FEDERAL CURRI FMENTAL FRUCATIONAL OPPORTUNITY CRANT (FCCC)